 Epic Games just recently unveiled Unreal Engine 5 and showed off the first next-gen-looking gameplay for the PS5.
 It looked spectacular.
 You can watch it here:

-Although there aren't any confirmed exclusives for PS5, think about the sequels we're going to get to badass games like God of War, Horizon: Zero Dawn and Spider-Man.
-Top that off with upcoming games like The Last of Us: Part II and Ghosts of Tsushima, which are more than likely to get PS5 ports, considering that the former is scheduled to release close to the PS5's launch and that the latter still doesn't have a release date.
+We're still waiting on announcements for sequels to badass games like God of War and Spider-Man (as Miles Morales isn't a full-blown sequel).
+Top that off with games like The Last of Us: Part II and Ghosts of Tsushima, which are more than likely to get PS5 ports.

-There are a few confirmed games, however, as our friends at GamesRadar discovered in a conference call with Ubisoft.
-The company said that Watch Dogs Legion, Gods and Monsters and Rainbow Six Quarantine will be optimized for both the PS5 and Xbox Series X.
+Our friends at GamesRadar discovered, in a conference call with Ubisoft, that Watch Dogs Legion, Gods and Monsters and Rainbow Six Quarantine will be optimized for both the PS5 and Xbox Series X as well as current-gen consoles.

 Bethesda confirmed that its upcoming Starfield game is slated for next-gen consoles, and the action-RPG game Godfall will also come to PS5 this year from Counterplay Games.